- Category: Widget

 About Victory State Bank

-VSB Bancorp, Inc. (NASDAQ: VSBN) is the one-bank holding company for Victory State Bank, which is Staten Island, N.Y.’s only community-based commercial bank.
-Victory State Bank commenced operations on Nov.
-17, 1997.
-The bank's initial capitalization of $7 million was primarily raised within the community of Staten Island.
-VSB Bancorp’s total equity increased to $27.1 million by Dec.
-31, 2011.
-Victory State Bank operates five full-service locations on the Island: The main office in the community of Great Kills, and branches in the communities of West Brighton, St. George, Dongan Hills and Rosebank.
-A pending sixth branch, located in the Charleston/Tottenville section of Staten Island, is subject to regulatory approval.
-For additional information, Victory State Bank may be reached at 718-979-1100 or visited online http://www.victorystatebank.com.
+VSB Bancorp, Inc. (OTCQX: VSBN) is the one-bank holding company for Victory State Bank.
+As Staten Island, N.Y.’s only community-based commercial bank, Victory State Bank operates five full-service locations on the Island: The main office in the community of Great Kills, and branches in the communities of West Brighton, St. George, Dongan Hills and Rosebank.
+For additional information, Victory State Bank may be reached at 718-979-1100 or visited online at www.VictoryStateBank.com.